Redividing the Cake: Abstract

 \section{Abstract}

-This paper studies the classic problem of fairly dividing a heterogeneous resource ("cake") among several agents with different value measures.
-The innovation is that the resource is already divided among several "old" agents.
-When "young" agents come, the resource should be re-divided in a way that is fair both for the young and for the old agents.
+The paper considers fair allocation of resources that are already allocated in an unfair way.
+This setting requires a careful balance between the fairness considerations and the rights of the present owners.

-Motivated by re-division of land and other real-life division problems, we present re-division protocols for various settings that differ in the geometric constraints on the cake and its pieces: (a) no geometric constraints - the cake is an arbitrary Borel subset of the plane and the pieces may be arbitrary Borel subsets of it; (b) connectivity - the cake is a one-dimensional interval and each piece must be a contiguous interval; (c) rectangularity - the cake is a two-dimensional rectangle \begin{rectilinear} or rectilinear polygon \end{rectilinear} and the pieces should be rectangles; (d) convexity - the cake is a two-dimensional convex polygon and the pieces should be convex.
+The paper presents re-division algorithms that attain various trade-off points between fairness and ownership rights, in various settings differing in the geometric constraints on the allotments: (a) no geometric constraints; (b) connectivity---the cake is a one-dimensional interval and each piece must be a contiguous interval; (c) rectangularity---the cake is a two-dimensional rectangle or rectilinear polygon and the pieces should be rectangles; (d) convexity---the cake is a two-dimensional convex polygon and the pieces should be convex.

-\begin{pof} Our re-division protocols have implications on another problem: the price-of-fairness - the loss of social welfare caused by fairness requirements.
-Each protocol implies an upper bound on the price-of-fairness with the respective geometric constraints. \end{pof}
+These re-division algorithms have implications on another problem: the price-of-fairness---the loss of social welfare caused by fairness requirements.
+Each algorithm implies an upper bound on the price-of-fairness with the respective geometric constraints.